bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## STRETCH PROBLEM - Extra Credit!
-* The following two endpoints are here for you if you'd like to push yourselve a little further.
+* The following two endpoints are here for you if you'd like to push yourselves a little further.
 ### PUT '/smurfs'
-* for this endpoint to work, you'll need an `id` and at least one field to update on the Smurf object. `name` `age` `height`.
+* For this endpoint to work, you'll need an `id` and at least one field to update on the Smurf object. `name` `age` `height`.
 * example:

 ```